IN THIS ARTICLE

 To start a project based on the standard template, complete the following steps.

 Open a command line window and change to your O3DE engine directory by doing one of the following:

 o3descript in the

-Additionally, this command registers the project, adding it to the list of known projects in the O3DE manifest located in
+It registers the project in the O3DE manifest, adding it to the list of known projects, and making Project Manager aware of your project.
+The O3DE manifest is located in

 Use CMake to create the Visual Studio project for your O3DE project.

 Create the Visual Studio project in your new project directory.
 Supply the build directory, the project source directory, the Visual Studio generator, and any other project options.
 Paths can be absolute or relative.
 Example:

 cd %USERPROFILE%\O3DE\Projects\MyProject cmake -B build/windows -S . -G "Visual Studio 16"Note:Use

 Visual Studio 16as the generator for Visual Studio 2019, and